-These perfect little packages are just so easy to love.
+These popular little finger foods are just so easy to love.
 And, lucky us, they're almost as easy to make as they are to gobble up.
-Here's how to make delicious deviled eggs, from boiling or hard-cooking the eggs to stuffing them with creative fillings.
+Here's how to make the best deviled eggs, from boiling or hard-cooking the eggs to stuffing them with creative fillings.

 How to Make Deviled Eggs